pritesh-ranjan/smt_installer/README.md

 The installer is highly configurable and comes with the following options:
     1. Default: Only Moses, giza-pp, boost and irstlm installation
-    2. Advanced: Choose between the different options what to install (like mose2/moses-server, srilm, kenlm, irstlm, indic nlp library)
+    2. Advanced: Choose between the different options what to install (like moses, moses2/moses-server, srilm, kenlm, irstlm, indic nlp library)

 Mosesdecoder is a statistical machine translation toolkit that allows one to automatically train translation models for any language pair.
 All we need is a